marioperezj/cml_progression_model/README.md

 ## Simulated data used in the manuscript figures

 The data simulated using the cml_simulator.py is presented in the folder simulated_data.
+The data generated during a single instance (with number 3180_80) is presented in the folder.
+Files names correspond to the number and type of cells on the bloodstream or the bone marrow.
-This folder contains two files with the aggregated results from the optimization of the CML model parameters.
+This folder contains also two files with the aggregated results from the optimization of the CML model parameters.
 This files cannot be reproduced directly with the cml_simulator.py, the entire optimization process has a high resource consumption and will not be easy to reproduce.
 For more detailed instructions of how to